AudioPixie/TPRTracker/README.md

 # TPRTracker
+ Head over to [releases](https://github.com/AudioPixie/TPRTracker/releases) to download the latest build

- A unity-based tracker for TPR
+ A unity-based map tracker for TPR with spoiler log integration and hint systems